FACT SHEET - "Sperm Whales of Greece - Life in the Trenches" (Part 2)

 - Species - Physeter macrocephalus

 Of all the great whale species, sperm whales above all others have inspired poetry, myths and books.
 One of the greatest novels ever written was Moby Dick by Herman Melville, the story of the hunt for a great sperm whale.
+Many of our movie critique examples focus on that topic, exploring the little details and analyzing the results of recent researches.

 Yet almost everything about the lives of sperm whales remains a mystery to scientists.
 We know virtually nothing of the intelligence of this ancient cetacean.
 What we do know is that sperm whale social organization is highly complex, and this whale's huge skull encloses the largest brain of any animal on earth, at a weight of up to 9 kilograms.